laferenorg/FGame/README.md

 | V1.0.0          | NO                 | YES                |
 | V1.1.1 - v1.3.2 | YES                | YES                |
 | V2.0.0          | YES                | YES                |

+## Version 2
+### Update
+You can see what has been updated and added that has been done in the update version 2 of fgame.
+- Changes in usage in the use of the framework.
+- Additional features, including: File Management and Networking